nexpy/nexpy/README.rst

     $ conda install -c conda-forge nexusformat

-The package can also be installed from the source code using the setup commands described above.
-The source code is available either by downloading one of the `Github releases <https://github.com/nexpy/nexusformat/releases>`_ or by cloning the latest development version in the `NeXpy Git repository
+The package can also be installed from the source code either by downloading one of the `Github releases <https://github.com/nexpy/nexusformat/releases>`_ or by cloning the latest development version in the `NeXpy Git repository
 <https://github.com/nexpy/nexusformat>`_::

     $ git clone https://github.com/nexpy/nexusformat.git